pgroudas/activerecord-vertica-adapter/README.md

 gem for your custom database.
 In particular, note:

-- `lib/arjdbc/discover.rb`: This file gets loaded by activerecord-jdbc-adapter, and where you register your driver.
+- `lib/arjdbc/discover.rb`: This file gets loaded by activerecord-jdbc-adapter, and where you register your extension.
-  Follow the conventions in that file, putting an
+  Follow the conventions in that file to declare it.
 - `lib/arjdbc/cachedb*`: Organize the ::ArJdbc::CacheDB code in here.
   Typically you'll have a `connection_methods.rb` file which creates a `cachedb_connection` method on ActiveRecord::Base as well as an